 Essential Knowledge and Skills

 We developed our physics education program with significant input from experts and educational leaders who serve on our Education Program Council.
 This online degree program requires the completion of coursework to ensure you have the essential skills and knowledge you need to become a licensed teacher, as well as practice teaching in an actual classroom and the completion of a professional portfolio.
-The B.A. in Science (Physics, 5-12) is nationally recognized by National Science Teachers Association (NSTA).
+The B.S.
+Science Education (Secondary Physics) is nationally recognized by National Science Teachers Association (NSTA).

 Key Subject Areas

 General Science Content

 These General Education Assessments May Be Cleared through Transfer Credit

 Survey of United States History

 In-classroom experience is an invaluable part of becoming a highly qualified teacher.
 Your in-classroom experience will help you elevate the academic knowledge and teaching skills you’ve developed into a practical way of effectively and confidently tackling the challenges of your own classroom.

 The online B.S.
 Science Education (Secondary Physics) degree program also requires the successful completion of a professional portfolio.